Author, Andrew Gibson

 But there’s a catch.

-A lot of people don’t know that the flashing rates you see are not commercially available to the public.
+A lot of people don’t know that the exchange rates you see online are not actually available to the public.

 They are what’s called ‘interbank exchange rates’.